carterdemars/bc-tool-demand-sensing-poc/README.md

 - [ ] move upload/downlowd buttons to inline rather than stacked
 - [ ] change buttons to be responsive (i.e. change colour when clicked)
 - [ ] add a message when a file is uploaded (i.e. {filename} was uploaded.)
+- [ ] add a message when the filetype is wrong (rather than returning success:false)
 - [ ] start looking into integration tests?
 - [ ] set up to run in a docker container
 - [ ] create page for viewing uploaded data?